 If Middlesex does not have an item; do an Inter-library Loan for £3 per item.
 Recommended for 3rd years, postgraduates, and researchers.
 Request Form

 Want to watch a video!
-Have a look at BOB (Box of Broadcast).
+Have a look at BOB (Box of Broadcast), 'an on demand TV and Radio service'.

 To access electronic resources (e-books, e-journals, databases etc) you need to sign into myUniHub.